rail-berkeley/manipulator_gym/README.md

 **Other useful features are also provided**
 - Eval script to run a robot policy [octo](https://octo-models.github.io/)
-- VR data collection script to collect data for RLDS training (also support remote data collection)
+- Data collection script to collect data for RLDS training (also support remote data collection)
 - Fine-tuning script to finetune the octo model with the collected RLDS data